 Consider a regular saver if you can put money away each month

 A Regular Savings account is for putting in £10-£500 every month.
 You can save more be combining multiple accounts.
 These accounts tend to pay higher interest rates than their standard account alternatives.

 A fixed rate savings account may be an option for those willing to keep money set aside for a longer period.
 Interest rates are fixed for a set period, but you won’t usually be able to access the money you put in until the time has passed.

-Often fixed rate accounts offer higher interest rates than easy access but if standard savings account interest rates increased you would not be able to move the money to a better deal.
+Often fixed rate accounts offer a high interest savings account but your money is less accessible but if standard savings account interest rates increased you would not be able to move the money to a better deal.